Disc parking: Access

-Parking-disks can be obtained from filling station shops, and many gift and card shops also sell parking disks.
-The cheap paper parking disks sell for less than one euro.
-Large European car rental companies such as Europcar and Sixt lend their vehicles equipped with a parking disk.
+Parking discs can be obtained from filling station shops, and many gift and card shops also sell parking discs.
+The cheap paper parking discs sell for less than one euro.
+Large European car rental companies such as Europcar and Sixt lend their vehicles equipped with a parking disc.
 These are commonly left in places such as the two side bags in the front doors and the inside of the cover of the car log book.

-Although the design and size of parking disks has been standardized there are often free giveaways with advertisements on the rear.
+Although the design and size of parking discs has been standardized there are often free giveaways with advertisements on the rear.
 Most parking discs are made of heavy paper.
 A common variant is made of plastic with sharp edges that can be used as an ice scraper.
 An illegal variation involves motorized clock discs that move the clock face in a timely manner, in an attempt to get indefinite free parking.
 In general, clock discs must be set with the arrow pointing to a mark and not any of the white space between, or else it would be invalid and could result in a traffic ticket.

 Within Europe only the United Kingdom and Denmark have a disabled persons parking scheme where a parking disc is required in certain circumstances.
 The UK administration offers a variation of the parking disc design that includes the International Symbol of Access wheelchair logo, and a blue clock face in line with the EU blue badge system introduced in 2000.